'20-Year-Old Grudge' May Have Led To Killing Of Houston Cardiologist, Police Say

 "Mark was a fantastic cardiologist and a good man," Bush said.
 "I will always be grateful for his exceptional, compassionate care."

-Acevedo noted that the case has been at the "front burner" for the department.
+Acevedo noted that the case has been on the "front burner" for the department.

 Hausknecht "was a brilliant physician and he touched a lot of lives," the police chief said.